 The PEG ratio is simply the P/E ratio divided by the EPS growth rate.
 The multiple considers the growth prospects of the company while capturing its growth rate.
 A company in the growth stage will realize more value than the company that already reached the maturity stage.

-Thank you for reading this guide to LTM vs NTM.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to LTM vs. NTM.
 To keep learning and advancing your career, the following resources will be helpful: